The determining role of covariances in large networks of stochastic neurons: Derivation of the nonautonomous microscopic and macroscopic evolution equations

 \section{Derivation of the nonautonomous microscopic and macroscopic evolution equations}

-In this section, we derive the nonautonomous evolution equations given in the main text in \maintexteqref{eq.microsys}, \maintexteqref{eq.DSopen} and \maintexteqref{eq.DScovs}.
-In order to derive \maintexteqref{eq.DScovs}, we obtain as an intermediate step yet another system that can be seen as a second-order version of that given in \maintexteqref{eq.microsys}.
+In this section, we derive the nonautonomous evolution equations given in the main text in \cref{eq.microsys,eq.DSopen,eq.DScovs}.
+In order to derive \cref{eq.DScovs}, we obtain as an intermediate step yet another system that can be seen as a second-order version of that given in \cref{eq.microsys}.
 We derive each of these systems in the first four subsections, and then we conclude the section by some remarks on the limits of the approximations that we use to obtain the macroscopic systems.